Chemical Peel Appeal

 SkinMedica Rejuvenize Peel® - With higher concentrations of the same acids as in the Illuminize Peel above, this peel usually improves texture and mild pigmentation problems with just one treatment.
 Peeling depends on the skin condition before treatment and ranges from mild flaking to peeling in sheets.

-SkinMedica's Vitalize Peel® - Composed of salicyclic acid, resorcinol, and lactic acid, the Vitalize Peel® skin is the most popular peel that can be used in even the darkest skin.
+SkinMedica's Vitalize Peel® - Composed of salicylic acid, resorcinol, and lactic acid, the Vitalize Peel® skin is the most popular peel that can be used on even the darkest skin.
 There's usually some flaking but less visible peeling than with the Rejuvenize Peel.

 Trichloroacetic Acid (TCA) Peel- TCA peels (20%-30%)diminish fine lines, age spots, improve texture, and can even tighten the skin slightly.

 Deep Chemical Peels- More risk and less predictable than other treatments